whuang214/ReactGPTBot/README.md

 # ReactGPTBot

-**ReactGPTBot** is an interactive chatbot application that provides users with the incredible capabilities of OpenAI's ChatGPT technology to your fingertips.
-Leveraging the power of React.js, this project ensures a seamless and responsive user experience, making it easy to engage in dynamic and natural conversations with the AI language model.
+**ReactGPTBot** is an interactive chatbot application that provides users with the incredible capabilities of OpenAI's ChatGPT technology at your fingertips.
+Built from scratch using React.js, this project ensures a seamless and responsive user experience, making it easy to engage in dynamic and natural conversations with the AI language model.

 ## Screenshot(s)